When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Is the Yose Power e-bike kit suitable for a mountain bike?

 For mild to moderate off-road riding, the Yose Power electric conversion kit will be more than adequate.
-The small rear hub motor produces a surprisingly decent amount of assist and because the motor is in the wheel, there’s nothing hanging down that’s going to get knocked.
+The small rear hub motor produces a surprisingly decent amount of assist and because the motor is in the wheel, nothing is hanging down that’s going to get knocked.

 It isn’t going to have the pulling power of a mid-drive motor and small hub motors can struggle on really steep climbs, but for more relaxed leisure riding they’re ideal.

 If your bike has modern thru-axles, then the Yose Power kit would not be compatible.
-The rear wheel fits standard 135mm quick-release drop-outs and the front wheel 100mm .
+The rear wheel fits standard 135mm quick-release drop-outs and the front wheel 100mm.

-When it comes to converting your mountain bike to electric, there’s no ‘one size fits all’ – it really depends on your bike and intended use.
+When it comes to converting your mountain bike to electric, there’s no ‘one size fits all’ – it depends on your bike and intended use.
 If you are a serious mountain biker looking for something that’s going to give you a similar level of performance and feel to the Bosch motor, then the Tongsheng TSDZ2 is a good option.
 It’s nowhere near as smooth and sophisticated, but it costs a fraction of the price.

 The Bafang BBS motors offer a wide range of performance options and can be easily re-configured by the end user.
 I’ve installed more Bafang mid-drive motors on mountain bikes than any other motor and they continue to be very popular.

-If you’re looking for something a bit different, then the CYC X1 Pro is an amazing motor, capable of handling massive amounts of power – this is definitely a motor for enthusiasts and should only be installed on a mountain bike that has good quality brakes and components.
+If you’re looking for something a bit different, then the CYC X1 Pro is an amazing motor, capable of handling massive amounts of power – this is a motor for enthusiasts and should only be installed on a mountain bike that has good quality brakes and components.

 Thanks for reading and if you have any questions relating to this article, please feel free to use the comments section below.
 I usually reply within 24hrs.